 Exploring New Molecular Targets for Basal Cell Carcinoma Beyond Hedgehog Inhibitors

-Recent research highlights novel molecular targets for basal cell carcinoma treatment, expanding options beyond traditional hedgehog inhibitors.
+Research unveils potential new molecular targets for basal cell carcinoma treatment, moving beyond traditional hedgehog pathway inhibitors.